iotaledger/iri/STYLEGUIDE.md

     public class RpcTee<T> {
       ...
     }

+Also when you are implementing an interface no need for obvious comments

+    //Bad
+    /**
+    * Implements the basic contract of {@link Bar}
+    */
+    public class BarImpl implements Bar {
+    ..
+    }

+    //Good
+    /**
+     * Utilizes Foo sets in order to bring the system to equilibrium.
+     */
+     public class BarImpl implements Bar {
+     ..
+     }

 #### Documenting a method
 A method doc should tell what the method *does*.
 Depending on the argument types, it may